Hon. Charles Phipps

 On 22 June 1779 his Ambuscade 32, which he had recommissioned in the previous March,, took the French brig Hélène 16 in the Channel.
 Having served in the Channel fleet retreat of August 1779, the defence of Guernsey in September 1779, and with the Channel fleet from June in the initial stages of the 1780 campaign, he took the privateer Eleonore on 4 July 1780 and left her the Ambuscade shortly afterwards to commission the ex-French privateer Monsieur 36.
 With this vessel he took the Chevreuil 20 on 15 December, served at the relief of Gibraltar on the following 12 April 1781, and in company with the Minerva 38, Captain Charles Fielding, he took the Jason 22 off Cape Clear on 10 October.

-He next held the acting command of the Courageux 74 for his brother, Lord Mulgrave, participating in Rear-Admiral Richard Kempenfelt’s brilliant attack on a French convoy on 12 December 1781.
+He next held the acting command of the Courageux 74 for his brother, Lord Mulgrave, participating in the Channel fleet campaign of June-December and Rear-Admiral Richard Kempenfelt’s brilliant attack on a French convoy on 12 December 1781.
 From 18 March 1782 he commanded the Berwick 74, serving in the Channel fleet although from May to July Captain Samuel Osborn briefly acted for him.
 He was present at the relief of Gibraltar on 18 October, and then went out to the West Indies with Rear-Admiral Sir Richard Hughes’ squadron in December before paying her off at Portsmouth on 24 June 1783.

 Phipps served as MP for Scarborough from February 1779 in succession to Vice-Admiral Sir Hugh Palliser and in that officer’s interest and that of the Lord North administration, although he never spoke in parliament.
 From 1784 he was a supporter of William Pitt but he lost his seat that year.
 In June however he was elected at Minehead, retaining the seat until his death.